UCT-EE-OCW/EEE4120F/README.md

 _Students choose to complete either Prac 5a or Prac 5b_

-## Prac 5a: Advanced Module Design and Simulation Techniques using Xilinx Vivado (under dev)
+## Prac 5a: Advanced Module Design and Simulation  using Xilinx Vivado (under dev)
 More advanced use of Xilinx Vivado and simulation techniques using this tool.

 ## Prac 5b: FPGA intro using the Digilent Nexys platform (under dev)
-More advanced use of Xilinx Vivado and simulation techniques using this tool.
+Getting started with using Vivado to configure a HDL design for the Nexys board and generate, deploy and test a bitfile.

 _Other resources_